Advanced Search

 Different Explanations of Selflessness

-From a philosophical point of view, the criterion for distinguishing a school as Buddhist is whether or not it accepts the four seals: that all composite phenomena are impermanent by nature, contaminated phenomena are of the nature of suffering, all phenomena are empty and selfess and nirvana alone is peace.
+From a philosophical point of view, the criterion for distinguishing a school as Buddhist is whether or not it accepts the four seals: that all composite phenomena are impermanent by nature, contaminated phenomena are of the nature of suffering, all phenomena are empty and selfless and nirvana alone is peace.
 Any system accepting these seals is philosophically a Buddhist school of thought.
 In the great vehicle schools of thought, selflessness is explained more profoundly, at a deeper level.

 Now, let me explain the difference between selflessness as explained in the second turning of the wheel and that explained in the first.